 Life is an adventure and when you’ve been cooped up as long as they have, freedom outweighs the risks.

-Peanut Butter Falcon is out in UK cinemas on 18 October.
+Peanut Butter Falcon is out in UK cinemas now.
+Read my interviews with the writer-directors Tyler Nilson and Mike Schwartz.

-Watch the trailer for The Peanut Butter Falcon:
+Watch the trailer for The Peanut Butter Falcon, and scroll down for clips and images from the film:

 The Peanut Butter Falcon featurette: